bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Overcast
+- Mostly Cloudy
-- 80% humidity
+- 82% humidity
-- 12 mph wind
+- 11 mph wind
-- 89% cloud cover
+- 84% cloud cover
 - 77 AQI 🟨
-- About 2 inches of snow on the ground
+- About 1.6 inches of snow on the ground

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>